zanna-37/hass-swipe-navigation/README.md

 ![preview](./example.gif)

-This repository has been forked from [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) to continue the development since the original project seems to be currently unmaintained.
+This repository has been forked from [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) to continue the development since the original project is currently unmaintained.

-💡 **Please uninstall [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) before proceeding, as they will likely conflict.**
+💡 **Please uninstall [maykar/lovelace-swipe-navigation](https://github.com/maykar/lovelace-swipe-navigation) before proceeding, as it will conflict with this plugin.**

 ## Features:
-* Animated swiping through Dashboard views.
+* Animated swiping through Dashboard views
-* Configure views to skip over.
+* Configure views to skip over
-* Set the swipe length needed.
+* Set the swipe length needed
-* Option to disable a browsers default swipe actions.
+* Option to disable browsers default swipe actions.
-* Wrap from first view to last view and vice versa.
+* Option to wrap from first view to last view and vice versa
-* Support RTL languages.
+* Supports RTL languages
-* Option to ignore swipes over certain elements (e.g. sliders or maps).
+* Correctly ignores swipes over certain elements (e.g. sliders or maps)

 ## Installation:
 **Follow only one of these installation methods.**